Martin Kohlstedt: Environmentalism

 In 2019 Kohlstedt bought 1.2 hectare of land in the Thuringian Forest to reforest it.
 Over 100 volunteers helped this project which is financed by concert ticket sales.
-In the first phase 10.000 trees are to be planted.
+In the first phase 10,000 trees are to be planted.
 The project is an effort to integrate actions on climate change into the music industry.
+In a 2026 interview, Kohlstedt claimed the project now comprises seven forest areas and that more than 5,000 trees had now been planted.